sergius-la/Cheatsheet/adb - Cheat sheet.md

 ```

 > Connecting device remote
-The port should be opend.
+The port should be open.
 ```sh
 adb connect "IP":"port_number"
 ```